-This century old Shri Chamarajendra Zoological Gardens has a very interesting history to be proud of.
+This century-old Shri Chamarajendra Zoological Gardens has a very interesting history to be proud of.
 The then Maharaja Chamarajendra was a visionary and wanted to design a wee laid city. he envisioned the city with full of gardens, great landscape and owning a zoo of its own.
 Initially designed as a private zoo for the Royals which was named as Khas-Bangale and even Thamash Bangle.
-Entry of general public started in 1920.
+The entry of the general public started in 1920.

 Karanji Lake which covers an area of 77.02 acres is also a part of the zoo.
 This lake was taken over by the zoo in the year 1976.

 Meticulous planning is the special feature of Shri Chamarajendra Zoological Gardens, all the species of animals live in their natural habitat without any cages or barricades.
 The Zoological Gardens is designed on modern lines and enclosures for animals are provided using moats.